Written by Richard Perry

 Base CurrencyUSD, EUR, GBP, JPY, CHF, AUD, HUF, PLN, RUB, SGD, ZARUSD, EUR, GBP, JPY, CHF, AUD, HUF, PLN, RUB, SGD, ZARUSD, EUR, JPYUSD

-The Standard and Micro accounts have a minimum deposit of just $5 (or equivalent denomination) to start trading.
-The Shares account (only available to XM Global) needs a minimum deposit of $10,000.
+The Standard and Micro accounts require a minimum deposit of just $5 or the equivalent in other base currencies to start trading.
+The Shares account (only available to XM Global) requires a minimum deposit of $10,000.

 Looking also at the number of base currencies available, there are 11 to choose from.
 This is considerably more than what many brokers will offer you.